dji-sdk/Onboard-SDK-Doc/source/quickstart/device-connection.md

 > * It is recommended to use [Onboard Computer Mounting Bracket](https://store.dji.comproduct/manifold-2-mounting-bracket) to make the safety and reliability of the onboard computer.

 #### Connected To Manifold 2
-When connecting the onboard computer Manifold 2 to the M210 V2 series, please use the **USB to TTL cable (FT232BL) or use a double-headed USB cable** as shows in Figure 2.
+When connecting the onboard computer Manifold 2 to the M210 V2 series, please use the **USB to TTL cable (FT232BL) and the double-headed USB cable** as shows in Figure 2.

 <div>
 <div style="text-align: center"> <p> Figure 2.
 Connect the onboard computer to the M210 V2 series </p>